te427/redhall/README.md

 - ~~remove old files from the assets folder (csv)~~
 - convert json data files to yaml
 - get the phaser animated tiles plugin
-- create interactable non-NPC objects
+- ~~create interactable non-NPC objects~~
 - give branching text options to menus
 - figure out how to make text smaller
 - convert interaction detect to sprite group
+- fix the npc collision boxes

 ### Larger Items
 - create a second cell and navigation between the two